may be available for your next special event!

 Jeff's first special "No Offense: Live from New Jersey," was filmed in his home

 state of New Jersey and aired on Comedy Central.
 He starred on the 7th season of ABC's hit "Dancing with the Stars" alongside partner Edyta Sliwinska.

-As a comic, Jeffrey Ross has appeared on dozens of TV shows including
+As a comic, Jeff Ross has appeared on dozens of TV shows including

 Jeff co-created and starred in MTV's highly irreverent and controversial animated series "Where My Dogs At?" in which he and

 Tracy Morgan played stray dogs wandering around Hollywood making fun of celebrities.
 He has hosted NBC's "Later" and "Tompkins Square" on Comedy Central.

 Jeff served as a judge on ABC's reality series, "The Next Best Thing" and has also